top of page

 Vinyl Junkie Recordings, August 2011

-professionally shot, has surfaced on the web, likely released by the band although it was originally just released as a digital song on this digital album.
+The live video performance, which was professionally shot, has surfaced on the web, likely released by the band although it was originally just released as a digital song on this digital album.

 The original photo used as the basis for the Glider cover and all it's variatons.

-‘Don’t Ask Why (alternate mix)’–
+‘Don’t Ask Why (alternate mix)’– My Bloody Valentine

-EPs 1988–1991, Domino, 2021
+EP's 1988–1991, Domino, 2021

-Only appears on the 2021 CD iteration of EPs 1988-1991 and is unlisted on the sleeve for disc 2.
-It is track 12.
+This remix of the third songs on Glider was released on the 2021 CD iteration of EP's 1988-1991 and is unlisted on the sleeve for disc 2.
+It is track 13.

-Track 13 (possibly titled
+Track 12 (possibly titled

 ‘What Can You See’) – My Bloody Valentine

-EPs 1988–1991, Domino, 2021
+EP's 1988–1991, Domino, 2021

 ‘Instrumental One’: Guitar

-Instructions: ‘For intended affect play at 80 dB, and above on speakers.'
-Length: 2:31.
-Released 2023
+play at 80 dB, and above on speakers.'

 bottom of page